-"An exhausted kayaker, trapped helplessly under a rock in one of the most remote parts of Tasmania's Franklin River.
-A desperate race against the clock to save his life..."
+An exhausted kayaker, trapped helplessly under a rock in one of the most remote parts of Tasmania's Franklin River.
+A desperate race against the clock to save his life...

-It was around 4pm on 22nd November 2024, when the alert was raised.
+It was around 4pm on 22 November 2024, when the alert was raised.
 A 69-year-old Lithuanian rafter, part of a group of twelve, was trapped helplessly; his leg wedged between rocks after he slipped and fell while scouting the rapids at one of the remotest places on Tasmania’s Franklin River.

-What followed was a 20-hour multi-agency white water rescue mission, a collaborative effort between crews from Ambulance Tasmania, Tasmania Police, Surf Life Saving Tasmania, State Emergency Service, Tasmania Fire Service, and the Australian Maritime Safety Authority to save the man’s precious life in a dynamic, hazardous and challenging environment.
+What followed was a 20-hour multi-agency white water rescue mission, a collaborative effort between crews from Ambulance Tasmania, Tasmania Police, Surf Life Saving Tasmania, State Emergency Service, Tasmania Fire Service, and the Australian Maritime Safety Authority to save the man’s precious life in a dynamic, hazardous, and challenging environment.

+The challenges were numerous.
 Personnel and equipment had to be helicoptered into a deep ravine; a communication black spot meant aircraft had to be utilised to relay information; and between 13 and 16 cubic metres of water flowed down the river, along with water temperatures that were a freezing 8 to 10 degrees.
 The patient was also non-English speaking – providing another element of challenge to the rescue.

-Adrian Petrie and Nate Welch, also from Surf Life Saving Tasmania, were transported by helicopter around 7pm to the location and winched into the Franklin River directly to the patient.
-What followed next was an intense and tireless effort, where over 14 hours were spent in the water, as a range of specialist techniques and equipment systems were used, the men working around the clock to exhaust every possible avenue to rescue the trapped man.
+Adrian and Nate were transported by helicopter at around 7pm to the location and winched into the Franklin River directly to the patient.
+What followed next was an intense and tireless effort, where over 14 hours were spent in the water, as a range of specialist techniques and equipment systems were used.
+Emergency services working around the clock to exhaust every possible avenue to rescue the trapped man.

 “We knew we were going to get him out; it was how we were going to get him out," Adrian said.